Comparison

 Can I use Mailchimp and Regulr together?

 Yes.
-Many businesses use Mailchimp for newsletters and general marketing while Regulr handles targeted retention campaigns based on POS data.
+Many businesses use Mailchimp for newsletters and general marketing while Regulr handles targeted retention campaigns based on Square visit data.
 They complement each other.

 Does Regulr send emails like Mailchimp?

 Yes.
-Regulr sends both email and SMS, but the campaigns are triggered by real customer behavior from your POS, not manually scheduled like Mailchimp.
+Regulr sends email, SMS, and wallet push, and the campaigns are triggered by real customer behavior from your Square POS rather than scheduled by hand.

 Why can't I just segment my Mailchimp list for retention?